GenericMappingTools/pygmt/doc/install.rst

 Which Python?
 -------------

 PyGMT is tested to run on **Python 3.7 or greater**.
-Older Python versions may work, but there is no guarantee that PyGMT will behave as expected.

 We recommend using the `Anaconda <https://www.anaconda.com/distribution>`__ Python distribution to ensure you have all dependencies installed and the `conda <https://docs.conda.io/projects/conda/en/latest/>`__ package manager is available.
-Installing Anaconda does not require administrative rights to your computer and doesn't interfere with any other Python installations on your system.
+Installing Anaconda does not require administrative rights to your computer and won't interfere with any other Python installations on your system.

 Which GMT?